nikbearbrown/Sketching_with_Code/README.md

 I will be using Mac OS X and its built-in command line terminal.
 If you are on Windows you will need to download a command line editor that runs bash.

+The idea behind sketching on HTML is very simple.

+1. We create a canvas

 ```html:

 <canvas id="myCanvas" width="200" height="100" style="border:1px solid #000000;">